A2 · Elementary TOEIC 255–400 IELTS 2.5–3.5 Tense & Aspect

 The city was much smaller in the 1980s.

-Use 3 — Location in the past
+3. Location in the Past

 We were in Paris last summer.